Burbano-Lab/wheat-clonal-linage/05_Phylogenetic_Analyses.md

 beast -threads 3 -instances 3 -beagle_SSE -beagle_scaling dynamic infile.xml
 ```

 After four independent chains were computed, we used *LogCombiner* and *TreeAnotator* from *BEAST 2* to combine the chains and calculate a [Maximum Credibility Tree](/data/05_Phylogeny/B71_and_PY0925_clust.recomb_masked.COMBINED.MC.tree), respectively.

+To test the robustness of our evolutionary rate estimation to changes in substitution and clock models, we repeated the analysis using GTR in combination with a strict clock model, and HYK in combination with a random local clock model.
+The BEAST2 XML configuration files can be found here: [GTR - with strict clock](/data/05_Phylogeny/B71_and_PY0925_clust.recomb_masked.BEAST2.GTR_StrictClock.xml) and [HYK - with Random Local Clock](/data/05_Phylogeny/B71_and_PY0925_clust.recomb_masked.BEAST2.HYK_RandomLocalClock.xml)

 ---
 [Main README](/README.md) | [Previous - 04.
 Recombination Analyses](/04_Recombination_Analyses.md) | [Next - 06.
 Mating Type Analyses](/06_Mating_Type.md)